Even today, the aftershocks of the Covid-19 pandemic ripple across the global economy, and among the hardest hit was the MRO supply ecosystem.

 The pandemic exposed vulnerabilities and inefficiencies in the global supply chain which has pushed MRO managers to adopt new manufacturing strategies that no longer allow for just-in-time inventory control to cope with disruptive events.

-However, as MRO managers are finally finding their footing in a post-pandemic world, the threat of other significant disruptors is starting to loom over the horizon.
+However, as MRO and supply chain managers are finally finding their footing in a post-pandemic world, the threat of other significant disruptors is starting to loom over the horizon.

 Here’s how you can strategize and stay ahead of three of the biggest challenges for MRO managers in 2023.